 To make this story more relatable, let’s give Rexulti® woman a name: Karen.

 SSRIs, Chemical Imbalances & Depression

 For the roughly 1 in 10 Americans with depression, the go-to prescription a doctor will write is for a Selective Serotonin Reuptake Inhibitor (SSRI).
-A famous example is sertraline (brand name: Zoloft®), which could easily be what Jane was already taking.
+A famous example is sertraline (brand name: Zoloft®), which could easily be what Karen was already taking.